soniccat/WordTeacher/README.md

 Dagger2 DI is used because of its compile-time dependency checking.

+To archieve decent phrase highlight performance I implemented [Radix tree](./shared/src/commonMain/kotlin/com/aglushkov/wordteacher/shared/repository/dict/Trie.kt) data structure.
+Phrases and common words are stored in [words.wordlist](./android_app/src/main/res/raw/words.wordlist) and loaded in memory on launch.
+Their definitions are stored in Dict microservice.
+Hence, no offline dictionaries are needed to make phrase highlighting work, however network connecton is required.
+Later words.wordlist could be updated from the app and not just bundled in apk.

-Each app screen is a feature.
+Each app screen is a **feature**.
 All the features with ViewModels are in [commonMain/features](./shared/src/commonMain/kotlin/com/aglushkov/wordteacher/shared/features).
 Their UI could be found in [composeSharedMain/features](./shared/src/composeSharedMain/kotlin/com/aglushkov/wordteacher/shared/features).

 ## Backend